AmeenKassem/WorkShop/README.md

-# 🛍️ MarketPlace System – Version 3: Persistency, Robustness & Initialization
+# 🛍️ MarketPlace System: Persistency, Robustness & Initialization

 ## 📌 Project Overview
 This is a Spring Boot-based multi-layer e-commerce system built with layered architecture and MVP-based UI using Vaadin.
 The system supports: